jacobslusser/JwtAuthRenewWebApi/docs/Validating-JWT.md

 As is the custom, we look for the JWT token in the `Authorization` HTTP header using the `"Bearer"` scheme.
 If the header is not present, we assume this to be an unauthenticated request, exit the method, and let the Web API pipeline process as usual.

-If a token is found, we run it though the `JwtSecurityTokenHandler` -- the very same utility class we used to create the token.
+If a token is found, we run it through the `JwtSecurityTokenHandler` -- the very same utility class we used to create the token.
-Not suprisingly, we pass it almost the same arguments, this time to validate the token rather than create it.
+Not surprisingly, we pass it almost the same arguments, this time to validate the token rather than create it.
 Namely, we want to tell it to validate the issuer, audience, and signing key using the values we keep in our `Web.config` via the `SecurityConfiguration` class.
 We also ask it to validate the expiration time.
-This is important and something you do no want to miss.
+This is important and something you do not want to miss; otherwise, a token would never be considered expired and could be used forever.

-If the token is valid, the helper class will automatically create the `ClaimsPrincipal` we set for the current user / thread.
+If the token is valid, the helper class will automatically create the `ClaimsPrincipal` we use it to set the current user.
 That is the key to getting the `[Authorize]` attribute to work.
 The `AuthorizeAttribute` looks for a current user / thread principal.
-If found the request is considered authorized; if not, it is rejected automatically with a `401 Unauthorized` error for routes using the `[Authorize]` attribute.
+If found the request is considered authorized; if not, it is rejected automatically with a `401 Unauthorized` error.

 ## Advanced: Customizing the ClaimsPrincipal